A quick method for cloning fragments with the following ends (see Note 1):

-7. We used to rescue with LB, but we have found using SOC increases transformation efficiency by at least 10X with our comp cells.
+7. Add at least 5 volumes of media.
+We used to rescue with LB, but we have found using SOC increases transformation efficiency by at least 10X with our comp cells.
 They must like the sugar.
 SOC per liter :20g Bacto Tryptone, 5g Bacto Yeast Extract, 2ml 5M NaCl, 2.5ml of 1M KCl.
-Sterilize and supplement with 10ml of 1M sterile MgCl2,10ml of 1M sterile MgSO4, 20ml of tterile 1M glucose.
+Sterilize and supplement with 10ml of 1M sterile MgCl2,10ml of 1M sterile MgSO4, 20ml of sterile 1M glucose.
 We make 5ml aliquots and freeze to reduce odds of contamination.

 8. Expect a 2-fold loss in TE for every 10 minutes you shorten this step according to NEB.

 9. Expect a 2-fold loss in TE for every 15 minutes you shorten this step according to NEB.